JasonPotato/fastapi_template/README.md

 - [pylint](https://pylint.readthedocs.io/en/stable/): Used to run simple code quality checks.
 This can be executed using `just lint` (to run all the linters) or `just pylint` (to just run pylint).
 - [pyright](https://github.com/microsoft/pyright): This uses python type hints in "strict" mode.
 This check can be run using `just pyright` and is invoked during `just lint` as well.
   - This is installed with `uv` but requires that you have a recent version of Node installed.
 To do that, the easiest way is through `nvm`, with instructions available [here](https://github.com/nvm-sh/nvm?tab=readme-ovfile#installing-and-updating)
+- [pytest](https://docs.pytest.org/en/stable/): This uses pytest to define and enforce behaviors.
+Tests can be executed with `just test`.
 - [docker](https://www.docker.com): This project is deployed using docker containers.
 After installing docker, `just package` will produce the container and `just rundocker` will launch the project in a container.

 ### Fastapi

-This project uses [FastAPI](https://fastapi.tiangolo.com) as its webserver.
+This project uses [FastAPI](https://fastapi.tiangolo.com) as its web framework.
 The service can be launch either through the default just target (simply run `just`) or through `just run`.

 ### Project format

-- .github
+- .github/workflows
     - This project uses GitHub Actions to do its CI/CD.
 Workflows are defined here.
 - app/
-    - Contains application entrypoints.
+    - Application entrypoints.
 FastAPI main is located here.
 - frontend/
-    - Contains static files and jinja templates for a browser frontend
+    - Static files and jinja templates for a browser frontend
 - scripts/
     - Utilities scripts and tools to make use of this easier.
 - src/
     - Contains the majority of the source that drives the application.
 - tests/